-Budgeted cost: £176,731
+Budgeted cost: £157,215

 Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a programme to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language Oral language interventions can have a positive impact on pupils' language skills.
 Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: 1 skills.
 This program is called NELI.
 Oral language interventions EEF (educationendowmentfoundation.org.uk) Oral Language Intervention gives very high impact based on extensive evidence (EEF) offering +6 months impact.
 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 Purchase a new phonics scheme called StoryTime Phonics.
-Target Y1 children additional support through the use of word key rings and parent meetings.
-Use past phonics screening tests to complete phonics screening end of Aut2, Spr2 and Sum1 Target year 2 children additional support if they did not pass the y1 phonics in Aut2.
-Year 1 Phonics tutoring - School-Led tutoring - school 25% contribution.
-Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF Phonics teaching gives high impact based on extensive evidence, offering potential +5 months progress.
+Target Y1 children and provide additional support through the use of word key rings and parent meetings.
+Use past phonics screening tests to complete phonics screening end of Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF Phonics teaching gives high impact based on extensive 2 Aut2, Spr2 and Sum1 Target year 2 children and provide additional support if they did not pass the y1 phonics in Aut2.
+Year 1 Phonics tutoring - School-Led tutoring - school 25% contribution. evidence, offering potential +5 months progress.
 Small group tuition shows moderate impact based on evidence provided by EEF.
 Extra phonics work shows high impact based on very extensive evidence provided by EEF.
-Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) 2 Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic whilst not impacting quality first teaching.
+Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic whilst not impacting quality first teaching.
 A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attaining pupils.
 Focus on end of KS2.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one:One to one tuition EEF (educationen- dowmentfoundation.org.uk)And in small groups:Small group tuition Toolkit Strand Edu-cation Endowment Foundation EEFOne to One tuition offers high impact based on moderate evidence, giving a potential +5 months progress; small group tuition gives a potential of +4 months impact.
-2,3,4,5 Weekly booster classes for Maths.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind; both one-to-one: One to one tuition EEF (educationen-dowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Edu-cation Endowment Foundation EEF One to One tuition offers high impact based on moderate evidence, giving a potential +5 months progress; small group tuition gives a potential of +4 months impact.
+2, 5 Weekly booster classes for Maths.
 Target Y6 children additional support to meet the standards in Maths.
 Small group tuition shows moderate impact based on evidence provided by EEF, offering a potential of +4 months impact.
 Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) 5 Teaching Assistant Support Enhances Quality First Teaching.
-(2hrs per class per day) Additional adult support focused on metacognition, self- regulation and feedback offer very high impact based on extensive research offering a potential impact of +7 months: Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) 1,2,3,4,5
+(2hrs per class per day) Additional adult support focused on metacognition, self- regulation and feedback offer very high impact based on extensive research offering a potential impact of +7 months: Teaching and Learning Toolkit EEF (educationendowmentfoundation.org.uk) 2, 3, 4, 5, 7